sanamedio/log-of-learning/notes-22-oct-2018.md

   Py_DECREF(v); // why not do it safely? because it's guarenteed at this point that they will be legal Py_DECREF(w); // does order of these decrements matter?
   SET_TOP(x); // what if code has some failure at this point? will it revert the process to last stage? if ( x != NULL ) DISPATCH(); // earlier there wasn't being done in case of switch case style; but with new one i.e. labels as values version it does some work.
-In case the multiplication failed, x will be NULL and then this will break and exception needs to be handled. break;
+In case the multiplication failed, x will be NULL and then this will break and exception needs to be handled.
+Also, None is not NULL.
+None is actually a legal value and is considered a positive case. break;
 ```